 Rollicking de Grandhomme ton leaves Windies reeling

-WELLINGTON – New Zealand were aiming for an early finish to the first Test against the West Indies after Colin de Grandhomme cracked his maiden Test century off just 71 balls to leave the tourists reeling at stumps on day two in Wellington on Saturday.
+New Zealand all-rounder Colin de Grandhomme cracked his maiden Test century off just 71 balls to leave the West Indies reeling at stumps on the second day of the first Test in Wellington on Saturday.

-“We’re in a real good position at the moment,” said de Grandhomme who was eventually out for 105 after a rollicking innings that included three sixes and 11 fours.
+De Grandhomme was out for 105 after a rollicking innings that included three sixes and 11 fours.

 After resuming the day at 85 for two, Jeet Raval was the first wicket to fall when he was caught behind off Roach for 42 in the 10th over of the morning while Taylor went nine overs before tea.

 For most of the day Windies skipper Jason Holder placed defensive fields with a limited cordon behind the stumps as he employed the short-ball tactics which had worked to good effect for New Zealand the previous day when Neil Wagner took seven for 39.

 The most successful of the West Indies bowlers was Roach with three for 73 while Cummins and Chase and two apiece.